thinkbigthings/seebie/README.md

 cd to the server folder (so you can access properties) and run e.g. `java --enable-preview -Dapp.security.rememberMe.key="none" -jar build/libs/server-1.0-SNAPSHOT.jar` Then in the browser go to `https://localhost:9000`

-### Updating the API Version

-#### How API Version Works
-We assign an API Version to the software at build time, the version should not be a runtime property.
-The API version we're talking about is not the `software` version, it is a `compatibility` version meaning it indicates whether two pieces of software should expect to be able to interact successfully via API.

-If a client makes a request, and the compatibility version does not match what's on the server, the server will return an error code and the client is expected to refresh itself and try again with the correct version.

-#### Server
-We assign an API Version from application.properties in the server's source main resources, which we could consider to be part of the source code.
-However, the value can be overridden per Spring's property config mechanisms.
-To prevent the ability to override it on the command line, we'd have to hard-code the api version in code.
-Having a property seems appropriate though because it is a property.

-#### Client
-To get the client version into the UI, put the value in the project's .env file, then it's accessible from React.
-The variable is available in React app from doing a build and also when running from `npm start` but .env file is not monitored, so updating that file won't trigger a refresh when running from `npm start`.

 ### Running from IDE